the-ozet/the-ozet.github.io/_scores/theres_a_distance.md

 ---
 category: Scores
-title: There's a distance at which control returns to us
+title: "There's a distance at which control returns to us"
 work: Origins of OZET
 date: 2008-10-02
 year: 2008